antpearson/Mixd-CSS-Framework/README.md

 - Create breakpoints **when content requires**, not based on device or screen size
 - Always set breakpoints in `ems` for fexibility
 - Reference all major breakpoints using the corresponding `$bp` variable
+- Use minor breakpoints as you see fit on a case-by-case basis
-- Work primarily mobile-first, unless using a `max-width` query will bring significantly leaner code and **does not** include any background images or fonts
+- Work primarily mobile-first, unless using a `max-width` query will bring significantly leaner code and it **does not** contain any background images or fonts
 - **Never** separate media queries into their own stylesheet / per breakpoint
 - **Keeping to this process is vital** due to how the framework compiles styles for old Internet Explorer